 “You recommend ceviche?
 Ceviche… as in the dish with the raw fish?”
 I couldn’t help wonder out loud.
-After all we are in Texas, the land of steak, brisket, sausage and all kinds of fried and grilled and roasted and braised meats but the server’s recommendation is… seafood?
+After all we are in Texas, the land of brisket, sausage, and all kinds of grilled, fried, roasted, and braised meats but the server’s recommendation is… seafood?
 And fresh seafood at that.
 I am skeptical.
 I can’t help it.

 Over five hours, two bottles of wine, two appetizers, a main I can’t remember, we got lost in conversation and with each other.
 I listened as he spoke of his ending marriage and heart wrenching family situation.
 God, this man is going through so much — how is he even functioning?